 My supply dropped while I was sick.
 What can I do?

-It is common for a mother’s supply to decrease while she’s ill, but typically it returns to normal once she is well.
-While you’re sick, continue to practice common tips to increase supply such as eating well, staying hydrated and pumping or breastfeeding often.
+It’s common for a mom’s supply to decrease while she’s ill, but it should return to normal once she’s well.
+While you’re sick, continue practicing ways to increase milk supply like eating well, staying hydrated and pumping or breastfeeding often.
 This will help you maintain your supply throughout your sickness.

 What was your experience breastfeeding with a cold or flu?
-Share in the comments below.
+Share your story or tips for other moms in the comments below.